josephmbarnby/Bayesian-Mental-State-Inference-Model/README.md

-# Bayes-Belief Social Attribution Model
+# Bayes-Belief Mental State Attribution Model
 Model tutorial and code for the Bayesian Attributional Inference model reported in Barnby et al., (2020) &amp; Barnby et al., (2022).
 Software developed by Joe Barnby (Royal Holloway, University of London) & Michael Moutoussis (University College London).

 Natively the model runs off any game theoretic set up where the partner (the agent) makes one of two actions (e.g. fair or unfair split of money) and the participant (the subject) attributes some form of intentional stance to their partner.
 In our work we have opted for harmful intent attributions (the belief that the partner is actively trying to reduce the participants money) and self interest attributions (the belief that the partner is just interested in maximising their own reward irrespective of the participant).